urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

       that creates platform threads
     Builder.OfVirtual ofVirtual()
       Returns a builder for creating a virtual Thread or ThreadFactory that creates virtual threads.

+InterruptedException
+  Will be thrown only if the interrupted thread is blocked in an invocation of the sleep, wait, or of the join methods Calling thread.interrupt() will just set the interrupted flag to true, not throw any Exception

 ThreadGroup class
   Represents a set of threads